ASTR, HOL Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Astra Space, Inc. f/k/a Holicity, Inc. Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Astra Space, Inc. f/k/a Holicity, Inc. (“Astra” or the “Company”) (NASDAQ: ASTR, HOL) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Astra securities between February 2, 2021 and December 29, 2021, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fastr.
+NEW YORK, Feb.
+25, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Astra Space, Inc. f/k/a Holicity, Inc. (“Astra” or the “Company”) ( ASTR, HOL) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Astra securities between February 2, 2021 and December 29, 2021, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/astr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.